Rapptz/discord.py/docs/guide/topics/embeds.rst

 Embeds are a fundamental part of Discord's message format.

-They allow you to embed rich content into your messages.
+They allow you to add additional content into your messages.

 Discord typically uses embeds to display information related to links: